February 3, 2020

 Prepare as many meals at home as your time permits.
 Home cooked meals are more nutritious and balanced; less processed, contain lower levels of salt and fat, are highly economical, and taste better!
 Cook extra so you can have leftovers for lunch or freeze for future meals.
 Adding fresh ingredients, savory spices, and a few staples in your pantry can transform your leftovers into tasty meals.
 Just three main recipes prepared at the beginning of the week can stretch your meals for the entire week.
 Crock pots, rice cookers, and pressure cookers are great time savers and perfect for making bigger family style meals.

 Bonus!
 Making your own meals also means saving time—no traffic, parking, waiting, and other factors that are out of your control.
 Plus, you can make meal preparation part of a family affair or social gathering.
 Involving children in food prep teaches them healthy habits and teamwork.
 Plus, sharing recipes and cooking with friends is a great way to connect over a delicious meal.

 “A good dinner is of great importance to good talk.
 One cannot think well, love well, sleep well, if one has not dined well.”
 Virginia Woolf

-For more helpful tips on eating clean from coach Miriam Campos-Root, or any of our other awesome providers, call or book a 1-on-1 live video call today.
+For more helpful tips on eating clean from coach Miriam Campos-Root, or any of our other awesome coaches, call or book a 1:1 live video call today.